 Ramadan casts its blessed shade over all aspects of Muslim’s spiritual, social and physical life.
-Therefore, it has its special effect over the whole community of Muslims and even non Muslims sharing same community.
+Therefore, it has its special effect on the whole community of Muslims and even non-Muslims sharing the same community.

-The spiritual benefits of fasting in Ramadan out of sincere faith can be summarized in one phrase: purifying the soul.
-Abstaining from eating food, drinking beverages and controlling desire during the day of Ramadan helps clear the mind and give it chance to contemplate the creation and praise the Creator.
-It is a great chance for Muslims to get closer to Allah (swt) through reciting Quran everyday in Ramadan, praying at night ( Taraweeh and Tahajud prayer) and giving charity to the poor.
+The spiritual benefits of fasting during Ramadan out of sincere faith can be summarized in one phrase: purifying the soul.
+Abstaining from eating food, drinking beverages and controlling desire during the day of Ramadan helps clear the mind and give it a chance to contemplate the creation and praise the Creator.
+It is a great chance for Muslims to get closer to Allah (SWT) through reciting the Quran every day in Ramadan, praying at night ( Taraweeh and Tahajud prayer) and giving charity to the poor.
 Being generous to others is an original principle of Islam, but generosity during Ramadan is something else. “

 Reading Quran in Ramadan

-Reciting Quran on a regular basis is definitely recommended all over the Muslim’s life, but the journey with Quran in the blessed month has its special taste.
-While reading Quran, you don’t feel that you are just reading the verses, but rather you are directly addressed with those verses by Allah (swt).
-Those who recite Quran everyday in Ramadan
+Reciting Quran on a regular basis is recommended all over the Muslim’s life, but the journey with the Quran in the blessed month has its special taste.
+While reading the Quran, you don’t feel that you are just reading the verses, but rather you are directly addressed with those verses by Allah (SWT).
+Those who recite Quran every day in Ramadan

 Social benefits of Ramadan:

 Ramadan casts its tender shade over the Muslim family.
-Members of same family have the best chance to meet and sit together on dining table to recite du’a (supplications) after breaking their fasting.
-Their hearts are full of reverence and submission to Allah (swt) so there is no place for hatred, dispute or bickering.
-Ties of kinship are of the most beloved deeds to Allah (swt), so good Muslim can never miss enhancing their kinship during Ramadan.
+Members of the same family have the best chance to meet and sit together on the dining table to recite du’a (supplications) after breaking their fasting.
+Their hearts are full of reverence and submission to Allah (SWT), so there is no place for hatred, dispute or bickering.
+Ties of kinship are of the most beloved deeds to Allah (SWT), so good Muslim can never miss enhancing their kinship during Ramadan.

-When you receive the blessed month of Ramadan with true intention to mend what is between you and Allah (swt), then Allah (swt) will mend what is between you and other people.
+When you receive the blessed month of Ramadan with true intention to mend what is between you and Allah (SWT), then Allah (SWT) will mend what is between you and other people.
 So the effect of the blessed month prevails over the whole society.
 People gather in Masjids (mosques) to pray Taraweeh (night prayer in Ramadan) surrounded by Allah’s mercy and His angels who pray for them to attain Allah’s forgiveness and compassion.
-In such woundeful atmosphere, ties among people get stronger and they love each other for the sake of Allah (swt).
+In such a wonderful atmosphere, ties among people get stronger, and they love each other for the sake of Allah (SWT).

 Health benefits of fasting:

-The health benefits of Fating cannot be ignored.
+The health benefits of Fasting cannot be ignored.
 Fasting the month of Ramadan can: